callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 ### License Server Integration

-Inside Docker containers you must either use an OEM license or a [Callas License Server](https://help.callassoftware.com/m/licenseserver/l/1601616-using-the-license-server)
+Inside Docker containers you must either use an *OEM license* or a [Callas License Server](https://help.callassoftware.com/m/licenseserver/l/1601616-using-the-license-server)

-below you will find some instructions howto modify the sample programs to use a callas license server (see "apply patches")
+below you will find some instructions howto modify the sample programs to use a callas license server (see [apply patches](#apply-patches))

 throughout these samples there are two 'special' url schemes used in the first and optionally the second sample parameters: